AthenaCore/AwesomeResponsibleAI/README.md

 - [Ethics Guidelines for Trustworthy AI](https://ec.europa.eu/futurium/en/ai-alliance-consultation) - European Commission document prepared by the High-Level Expert Group on Artificial Intelligence (AI HLEG).
 - [General Data Protection Regulation GDPR](https://eur-lex.europa.eu/legal-content/EN/TXT/?uri=celex%3A32016R0679) - Legal text for the EU GDPR regulation 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data, and repealing Directive 95/46/EC
 - [GDPR.EU Guide](https://gdpr.eu/) - A project co-funded by the Horizon 2020 Framework programme of the EU which provides a resource for organisations and individuals researching GDPR, including a library of straightforward and up-to-date information to help organisations achieve GDPR compliance ([Legal Text](https://www.govinfo.gov/content/pkg/USCODE-2012-title5/pdf/USCODE-2012-title5-partI-chap5-subchapII-sec552a.pdf)).

+### United States

+- State consumer privacy laws: California ([CCPA](https://www.oag.ca.gov/privacy/ccpa) and its amendment, [CPRA](https://leginfo.legislature.ca.gov/faces/billTextClient.xhtml?bill_id=202120220AB1490)), Virginia ([VCDPA](https://lis.virginia.gov/cgi-bin/legp604.exe?212+sum+HB2307)), and Colorado ([ColoPA](https://leg.colorado.gov/sites/default/files/documents/2021A/bills/2021a_190_rer.pdf)).
+- Specific an limited privacy data laws: [HIPAA](https://www.cdc.gov/phlp/publications/topic/hipaa.html), [FCRA](https://www.ftc.gov/enforcement/statutes/fair-credit-reporting-act), [FERPA](https://www.cdc.gov/phlp/publications/topic/ferpa.html), [GLBA](https://www.ftc.gov/tips-advice/business-center/privacy-and-security/gramm-leach-bliley-act), [ECPA](https://bja.ojp.gov/program/it/privacy-civil-liberties/authorities/statutes/1285), [COPPA](https://www.ftc.gov/enforcement/rules/rulemaking-regulatory-reform-proceedings/childrens-online-privacy-protection-rule), [VPPA](https://www.law.cornell.edu/uscode/text/18/2710) and [FTC](https://www.ftc.gov/enforcement/statutes/federal-trade-commission-act).
+- [EU-U.S. and Swiss-U.S. Privacy Shield Frameworks](https://www.privacyshield.gov/welcome) - The EU-U.S. and Swiss-U.S. Privacy Shield Frameworks were designed by the U.S. Department of Commerce and the European Commission and Swiss Administration to provide companies on both sides of the Atlantic with a mechanism to comply with data protection requirements when transferring personal data from the European Union and Switzerland to the United States in support of transatlantic commerce.
+- [Executive Order on Maintaining American Leadership in AI](https://www.whitehouse.gov/presidential-actions/executive-order-maintaining-american-leadership-artificial-intelligence/) - Official mandate by the President of the US to
+[Privacy Act of 1974](https://www.justice.gov/opcl/privacy-act-1974) - The privacy act of 1974 which establishes a code of fair information practices that governs the collection, maintenance, use and dissemination of information about individuals that is maintained in systems of records by federal agencies.
+[Privacy Protection Act of 1980](https://epic.org/privacy/ppa/) - The Privacy Protection Act of 1980 protects journalists from being required to turn over to law enforcement any work product and documentary materials, including sources, before it is disseminated to the public.